S429: 2025 Public Safety Act. Latest Version

 (d) Upon request by the district attorney, the Office of the Chief Medical Examiner, the local medical examiner, and the autopsy center, as applicable, shall provide a complete copy of the medical examiner investigation file to the appropriate district attorney.
 For purposes of this subsection, the medical examiner investigation file means the finalized toxicology report, the finalized autopsy report, any autopsy examination notes, any death scene notes, the finalized report of investigation of a medical examiner, the case encounter form, any case comments, any case notes, any autopsy photographs, any scene photographs, and any video or audio recordings of the autopsy examination in the custody and control of the North Carolina Office of the Chief Medical Examiner, a pathologist designated by the Chief Medical Examiner, a county medical examiner appointed under G.S.
 130A‑382, or an investigating medical examiner examiner, or an autopsy center in connection with a death under criminal investigation by a public law enforcement agency.
 Each records custodian shall be is responsible for providing the portions of the medical examiner investigation file within its custody and control.
 This is a continuing disclosure obligation, and each records custodian shall provide to the district attorney any records or other materials responsive to the district attorney's request that are discovered or added to the medical examiner investigation file after the request was made shall also be provided to the district attorney. has been made.
 The district attorney or investigating law enforcement agency shall inform the Chief Medical Examiner, the county medical examiner, or the autopsy center, Examiner, the county medical examiner appointed under G.S.
 130A‑382, the investigating medical examiner, and the autopsy center, as applicable, if when the death is no longer under criminal investigation and the continuing disclosure obligation is has terminated.

 (d1) Upon notice from the investigating public law enforcement agency or prosecuting district attorney that a death is under criminal investigation or the subject of a criminal prosecution, any records, worksheets, reports, photographs, tests, or analyses compiled, prepared, or conducted by the Office of the Chief Medical Examiner, a pathologist designated by the Chief Medical Examiner, a county medical examiner appointed under G.S.
 130A‑382, an investigating medical examiner, or an autopsy center, including any autopsy photographs or video or audio recordings, related to that death shall be treated as records of criminal investigations pursuant to G.S.
 132‑1.4.
 Autopsy photographs or video or audio records subject to the provisions of this subsection may only be disclosed or released pursuant to G.S.
 130A‑389.1.
-A finalized toxicology report, finalized autopsy report, or finalized report of investigation of a medical examiner subject to the provisions of this subsection may only be disclosed or released as follows and recipients of reports pursuant to the following subdivisions may not disclose the reports to the public unless otherwise authorized by law:
+These records may only be disclosed or released as follows and recipients of records pursuant to the following subdivisions may not disclose the identified records to the public unless otherwise authorized by law:

 (2) The Office of the Chief Medical Examiner, a pathologist designated by the Chief Medical Examiner, a county medical examiner appointed under G.S.
 130A‑382, an investigating medical examiner, or an autopsy center is not prohibited from disclosing or releasing information or reports when necessary to conduct a thorough and complete death investigation, to consult with outside physicians and other professionals during the death investigation, and to conduct necessary toxicological screenings.